 My mom recently gave me her cast iron skillets, because she finds them too heavy now that she is in her 80s.
 So I have been experimenting with cooking in cast iron, and it is perfect for dishes that go from the stove top to the oven.
-I wanted to try making apple crisp in the skillet, and after browsing Pinterest for a while I found this pin which looks delicious.

-- Preheat the oven to 350.
+- Preheat the oven to 350 F.

 - Heat an oven proof skillet on low heat while you peel, core and slice the apples.